 The only real way I’ve found to effectively use iPhone’s LED light in a photograph is to use it as a fixed light for someone else’s selfies, the same way I use the LED video lights.
 Thankfully, between Dani, Joy, and me we were able to make use of both LED lights by acting as each other’s lightstands (Sorry, Diana!)

 It’s important for any model to feel as comfortable as possible especially when the whole reason for the shoot is to help bring his or her confidence up.
 Dani picked up different things that held deep meaning to her as props: her hula hoops, faerie wings, a small glass ball, sat with some of her crystals, and her beloved kitten, Noah.
 We incorporated them all into different segments while constantly showing her results as we shot.

-I am glad that we were able to come together with only one goal in mind, utterly zero ideas how to accomplish it, and start improvising together to create some images that are technically mediocre at best given the self-imposed limitations of the gear at hand but helped to push our collective creativity and, most importantly, the photography session gave Dani the confidence boost that she was needing to find.
+I am glad that we were able to come together with only one goal in mind, utterly zero ideas how to accomplish it, and start improvising together to create some images that are technically mediocre at best given the self-imposed limitations of the gear at hand but helped to push our collective creativity and, most importantly, the portrait photography session gave Dani the confidence boost that she was needing to find.